-States should establish a hardship exception for those unable to make any recovery effort because of functional limitations.
+States should establish hardship exceptions for those unable to make any recovery effort because of functional limitations.

 Home equity barriers to Medicaid eligibility

-Federal and state regulations should establish hardship waivers of the home equity limit that protect people who have no other way to pay for needed care.
+Federal and state regulations should establish hardship waivers of the home equity limit that protect people with no other way to pay for needed care.

-The federal government should encourage states to provide clear information about other options to individuals who are denied Medicaid eligibility due to home equity under the DRA.
+The federal government should encourage states to provide clear information about other options to individuals denied Medicaid eligibility due to home equity under the deficit reduction act (DRA).

 States should be required to use a fair process to determine an individual’s home equity (i.e., a home’s current fair-market value for property tax purposes, minus any outstanding debts against the home).

-States should increase the home equity cap to the maximum permitted by federal law as permitted by the Deficit Reduction Act.
+States should increase the home equity cap to the maximum permitted by federal law as permitted by the DRA.